conexioninversa/Forensics/README.md

 Unsigned files in these folders could be an indication of lateral movement, which is used by attackers for lateral movement between machines.
 The results are saved by default in "C:\temp"

+* `WIFIPassView.ps1` - This script allows you to obtain the list of WIFI connected to the equipment and their stored passwords.
+The result is written to the WIFIPassView.csv file